digitaleseiten/docs/README.md

 `order_type` is the category of the lead e.g; TV-Technik.

-contact_attributes (fix_phone) is the phone number which the client is able to give feedback about the lead to the clients who have questions.
+contact_attributes (fix_phone) is the phone number which the client is able to give feedback about the lead.

 cipid is the name of the party which uses the API to post leads - basically name of your organization who tries to use this API.